 A Safe Ketogenic State is Entered

 By skipping breakfast, you can actually encourage your body to enter a safe ketogenic state, which can expedite the body’s natural fat-burning mechanisms by causing your body to dip into fat stores for energy.

 Your Cycle Can Be Thrown Off

-A study published by the journal Appetite noted that female college students who consistently skipped breakfast had more menstrual irregularities including painful periods with irregular menstrual bleeds.
+A 2009 study noted that female college students who consistently skipped breakfast had more menstrual irregularities including painful periods with irregular menstrual bleeds.
 Ugh!
-Discover the 14 Best and Worst Foods for Your Period to make your monthly routine a bit easier on yourself.
+Discover the best and worst foods for your period to make your monthly routine a bit easier on yourself.